rikhoffbauer/rikhoffbauer/README.md

+# About @rikhoffbauer

+## tl;dr

+- Passionate about technology, especially software
+- Started programming at 8 years old, first web applications (full stack) at 12
+- Interested in many things, from web development to AI and reverse engineering
+- Weakness for:
+  - strictly typed languages
+  - well organized projects
+  - choosing the right level of abstraction
+  - standardization
+  - configuration as code
+  - ...more...

+## Bio

 As long as I can remember I've been passionate about technology, software in particular.

 I started "programming" when I was 8 (`HTML`), when I was 12 I built my first web applications (some in classic `ASP` (not `.net`), others using `PHP`).